-ASPECT MANAGEMENT AND MITIGATION MEASURES/COMMITMENTS RESPONSIBLE PERSON Safety Health and All employees should undergo SHE induction before work commences Area Environmental (SHE) onsite. superintendent Awareness All employees are to be made aware of their individual roles and Project manager responsibilities in achieving compliance with the EMP.
-Contractor Environmental toolbox talks to be conducted and records to kept onsite.
-Safety Management Develop and implement an occupational health and safety plan that Area comprises key elements such as risk assessment and safe working superintendent procedure.
-Project manager All work activities to be done under the supervision of a competent Contractor person.
+ASPECT MANAGEMENT AND MITIGATION MEASURES/COMMITMENTS RESPONSIBLE PERSON Safety Health and Environmental (SHE) Awareness All employees should undergo SHE induction before work commences onsite.
+All employees are to be made aware of their individual roles and responsibilities in achieving compliance with the EMP.
+Environmental toolbox talks to be conducted and records to kept onsite.
+AreasuperintendentProject managerContractor Safety Management Develop and implement an occupational health and safety plan that comprises key elements such as risk assessment and safe working procedure.
+All work activities to be done under the supervision of a competent person.
 Appropriate warning signs must be placed on the facilities.
-Fire Management Eliminating the presence of potential sources of ignition and providing Area appropriate equipment to minimize fire risk. superintendent Fire extinguishers to be readily available onsite, especially when hot Project manager works are conducted.
-Contractor Regular servicing of fire extinguishers.
-Maintain servitude access road under the line leading to the substation
+AreasuperintendentProject managerContractor Fire Management Eliminating the presence of potential sources of ignition and providing appropriate equipment to minimize fire risk.
+Fire extinguishers to be readily available onsite, especially when hot works are conducted.
+Regular servicing of fire extinguishers.
+Maintain servitude access road under the line leading to the substation Area superintendentProject managerContractor

-ASPECT MANAGEMENT AND MITIGATION MEASURES/COMMITMENTS RESPONSIBLE PERSON to act as fire break.
+ASPECT MANAGEMENT AND MITIGATION MEASURES/COMMITMENTS RESPONSIBLE PERSON AOI LOI MANAGEMENT AND MITIOATION MEAGONEO/GOMMITMENTO to function as fire break.
 Air Quality Dust generation from all activities must be minimised wherever possible.
-Excavation, handling and transportation of erodible materials shall be avoided under high wind conditions or when a visible dust plume is present.
-Speed limit to be enforced to control dust emissions, and minimize incidents onsite.
-Dust suppression measures shall be implemented if necessary especially during projects.
-Vehicle, machinery and equipment shall be maintained in good working order in order to minimise emissions from exhaust fumes.
+Excavation, handling, and transportation of erodible materials shall be avoided under high wind conditions or when a visible dust plume is present.
+Speed limit to be enforced to control dust emissions and minimize incidents onsite.
+Dust suppression measures shall be implemented, if necessary, especially during projects.
+Vehicle, machinery, and equipment shall be maintained in good working order in order to minimise emissions from exhaust fumes.
 Area superintendent Project manager Contractor Resources Efficiency Minimise water wastage and record water usage.
 Avoid wasteful use of materials.
 Source goods and services locally were possible AreasuperintendentProject managerContractor Waste Management Minimise the generation of waste by applying the waste hierarchy.
 Substation to be kept free of waste.
 Area superintendent

-ASPECT MANAGEMENT AND MITIGATION MEASURES/COMMITMENTS RESPONSIBLE PERSON No burning, burying or dumping of any waste materials shall be permitted onsite.
+ASPECT MANAGEMENT AND MITIGATION MEASURES/COMMITMENTS RESPONSIBLE PERSON No burning, burying, or dumping of any waste materials shall be permitted onsite.
 Labelled waste bins with lids must be provided onsite for all waste streams where applicable and ensure that waste is disposed at nearest approved waste disposal site.
 Ensure that waste segregation is done at source.
 Hazardous waste shall be disposed of at a registered waste disposal site.
-Safe disposal certificates for hazardous waste must be kept in the SHE file.
+Safe disposal certificates for hazardous waste must be kept in the SHE files.
 Concrete waste must not be dumped on site.
 No burning of cleared vegetation shall be allowed on site.
+Unutilised construction materials may not be left or randomly strewn around the site but should be removed once construction has ended and.
 All waste management requirements as stipulated in the NamPower Waste Management procedure shall be complied with.
-Contractor Wastewater management Water containing environmental pollutants shall be collected and removed from site.
-No waste water runoff or uncontrolled discharges from the site/working areas shall be permitted.
-Project managerContractor
+Project manager Contractor Batching plant Concrete mixing shall be conducted on an impermeable surface such Project manager